issaceee/isaac-vault/Readings/Texts/Paper 3/Middle March/Eliot and Russell, “Middlemarch.”.md

 - “This was what a man got by worshipping the sight of a woman!
 The clerk observed with surprise that Mr Ladislaw did not join in the tune of Hanover, and reflected that he might have a cold”

 ### ch.
 47
+- “Still, there was a deep difference between that devotion to the living and that indefinite promise of devotion to the dead.
+While he lived, he could claim nothing that she would not”

+### ch.
+48
+- “But the silence in her husband’s ear was never more to be broken.”

+### ch.
+49

+### ch.
+50
+-